jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

             // Represents a return to zero or no operation needed at the end of a cycle.
             3'b111: recoded_data <= 3'b000; // +0

-            // Default case can be added if required, especially for handling unexpected inputs.
+            // Default cases can be added if required, especially for handling unexpected inputs.
             // default: recoded_data <= 3'bxxx; // Undefined or X state for illegal inputs.
         endcase
     end
 endmodule
 ```

 **Bitpair_Mult.v**